-- (i) The Cooran Character Area comprising the commercial precinct of Cooran along the south western side of King Street, extending north-west from the corner of Prince Street, as shown on Heritage Overlay Map is protected. - (ii) The Cooran Character Area maintains a number of small-scale businesses, community buildings and residences that remain from the early to mid-twentieth century when the town grew into a thriving rural centre and railhead. - (iii) Key places, running east to west along King Street are protected and contribute to Cooran's heritage character including- - (A) Memorial School of Arts, c.1906 14 King Street; - (B) Former Commercial Bank, c.1906 (now Country Kitchen café) 16 King Street; - (C) Former Butchers Shop, c.1905 (now private house) 18 King Street; - (D) Former Baker, c.1935-40 24A King Street; - (E) Former Alfredsons Joinery, c1934 (Trading Post & Secondhand dealers) 28 King Street; - (F) Former Railway Goods Shed, c.1890 30 King Street; and - (G) Former Alfredsons Joinery office/garage, c.1962 (Mill Studio) 30 King Street. - (iv) The rural railway town character which is derived from its discrete scale, linear form and confinement to the one side of King Street adjacent to the North Coast rail line is maintained. - (v) Cooran is characterised by traditional building designed largely of a domestic form and scale or derived from conversions or additions to domestic buildings, that are low rise and low scale. - (vi) The Memorial School of Arts is protected as an impressive, decorative and articulated building along the streetscape. - (vii) Buildings in Cooran are typified by: - (A) lightweight construction, with a timber frame, generally raised above ground on stumps, many featuring verandah elements, sunhoods to windows and wall openings; - (B) gabled or hipped roof designs with moderate slope and awnings sloping down over the footpath and front entries represent the dominant character; and - (C) timber for cladding and corrugated iron for roofs. - (viii) Buildings abut or are positioned close to the front boundary and are framed by a grassed road reserve that slopes up from the street. - (ix) Landscaped setbacks between buildings contribute to the character and rhythm of the streetscape and visually integrate the separate buildings into the surrounding rural landscape.
+- (i) The Cooran Character Area comprising the commercial precinct of Cooran along the south western side of King Street, extending north-west from the corner of Prince Street, as shown on Heritage Overlay Map is protected. - (ii) The Cooran Character Area maintains a number of small-scale businesses, community buildings and residences that remain from the early to mid-twentieth century when the town grew into a thriving rural centre and railhead. - (iii) Local and Queensland heritage places within Table 8.2.7.4 and Table 8.2.7.5 of this code and key places, running east to west along King Street are protected and contribute to Cooran's heritage character including- - (A) Cooran Memorial School of Arts, c.1906 14 King Street; - (B) Commercial Bank (former), c.1906 (now Country Kitchen café) 16 King Street; - (C) Butcher's Shop (former), c.1905 (now private house) 18 King Street; - (D) Baker's shop (former), c.1935-40 24A King Street; - (E) Alfredson's Joinery, Pre-Cut House workshop and Sawmill (former), c1934 28 King Street; and - (F) Alfredson's Joinery Complex (former) c.1962 (Mill Studio), c1890 (Railway Goods Shed relocated) 30 King Street. - (iv) The rural railway town character which is derived from its discrete scale, linear form and confinement to the one side of King Street adjacent to the North Coast rail line is maintained. - (v) Cooran is characterised by traditional building designed largely of a domestic form and scale or derived from conversions or additions to domestic buildings, that are low rise and low scale. - (vi) The Memorial School of Arts is protected as an impressive, decorative and articulated building along the streetscape. - (vii) Buildings in Cooran are typified by: - (A) lightweight construction, with a timber frame, generally raised above ground on stumps, many featuring verandah elements, sunhoods to windows and wall openings; - (B) gabled or hipped roof designs with moderate slope and awnings sloping down over the footpath and front entries represent the dominant character; and - (C) timber for cladding and corrugated iron for roofs. - (viii) Buildings abut or are positioned close to the front boundary and are framed by a grassed road reserve that slopes up from the street. - (ix) Landscaped setbacks between buildings contribute to the character and rhythm of the streetscape and visually integrate the separate buildings into the surrounding rural landscape.